San Bruno, California: 20th century

 Eitel-McCullough operated a large manufacturing plant in San Bruno for many years.
 William Eitel and Jack McCullogh formed the company in 1934.
 It specialized in the manufacture of power grid tubes.
 Known as Eimac, the company also made vacuum tubes used in communication equipment, as well as other products for military and commercial applications.
 Due to its work on broadcast transmission parts, Eimac operated an FM radio station, KSBR, which transmitted on 100.5 megahertz.
 The station began operations in 1947 and, that same year, was one of only two in the nation to test Rangertone tape recorders.
 (The other station was WASH-FM in Washington, D.C.)
 The recorders were based on the German Magnetophon.
 In need of more space, the company moved to San Carlos in 1959.
 Eimac's San Carlos plant was dedicated on April 16, 1959.
 In 1965, Eimac merged with Varian Associates and became known as the Eimac Division.
 In 1995, Leonard Green & Partners purchased the entire Electron Devices Business from Varian and formed Communications & Power Industries.

 Crestmoor High School opened in September 1962, but was closed in June 1980 due to a decline in school enrollment.
 The city has a two-year community college, Skyline College.

 A major landmark in San Bruno for many years was Tanforan Racetrack, which opened in 1899.
 Such famous racehorses as Seabiscuit and Citation raced there.
 Famed Hollywood director Frank Capra filmed scenes for two of his films, Broadway Bill and Riding High, at the racetrack.
 For six months in 1942, it served as one of the main Bay Area centers for those forced into Japanese American internment, processing about 8,000 Japanese before they were sent out to larger facilities in the desert of Utah and Manzanar in Owens Valley.
 The track closed in 1964 and was about to be demolished when it was destroyed in a major fire on July 31, 1964.
 The Shops at Tanforan mall was later built on the site; surrounding city streets were named for some of the racehorses who appeared at Tanforan.

 The city was the site of the crash of Flying Tiger Line Flight 282 on December 23, 1964.

 During the late 1960s, the I-280 (Junipero Serra Freeway), followed by I-380, was built through San Bruno.
 The San Bruno Planning Commission (then chaired by Peter Weinberger, brother of Caspar Weinberger) reviewed and approved plans for two major shopping centers, Bayhill (located on the old U.S. Navy property between San Bruno Avenue and Sneath Lane) and Tanforan.
 With final approval from the San Bruno City Council, construction proceeded on these major retail developments.
 Prior to these developments, most of the city's retail businesses were located on San Mateo Avenue and El Camino Real.

-San Bruno is one of two cities in the Bay Area that manages its own cable TV and internet system.